-9.12 Internet Speed Testing
+12.15 Internet Speed Testing

 Speed testing measures end-to-end file transfer speed.
 For most SOHO networks ISP first-mile link will be the principal determinate of speed.
 However it is possible congestion elsewhere in network is degrading performance.
 There are numerous speed test utilities.
-The two I use are Broadband Reports and Speedtest.net.
+The two I use the most often are DSL Reports and Speedtest.net.

-9.13 LAN Speed Testing
+12.16 LAN Speed Testing